Innovation

 Danny Crichton, The dual PhD problem of today’s startups:

-Software is so democratized today, we forget just how blisteringly difficult almost all other facets of human endeavor are to even start.
+Software is so democratized today, we forget just how blisteringly difficult almost all other facets of human endeavour are to even start.
 A middle schooler can build and deploy a web service scalable to millions of people with some lines of code (learned from easily and widely accessible resources on the internet) and some basic cloud infrastructure tools that are designed to onboard new users expeditiously.

 Try that with rocketry.
 Or with pharma.
 Or with autonomous vehicles.
 Or any of the interesting new frontiers with green fields that are just sitting there waiting for the taking.